daronphang/programming-resources/golang/modules.md

 The go get command is primarily used for retrieving remote packages from version control repositories and making them available for use in your projects.
 When you run `go get`:

-- Go downloads the source code of the package and its dependencies within your **workspace's bin and pkg directories**
+- Go downloads the source code of the package and its dependencies within your **workspace's bin and pkg directories** (GOMODCACHE or GOPATH/pkg)
 - Updates packages to their latest versions if you have already installed them

 ### go install